ory-legacy/alias/README.md

 ### Receiving

-To receive an item by it's path, create a request which contains an uri_encoded string:
+To receive an item by it's path, create a request which contains the uri.
+The uri can be uri_encoded or raw:
 ```
 GET /%2Fabout%2Fteam HTTP/1.1

+GET //about/team HTTP/1.1
 ```

 The response returns a JSON string which contains one item and all of its information: